rust-cv/cv/tutorial/src/ch1-introduction.md

 ## An introduction to Rust-CV

-Rust-CV is a project that aims to bring Computer Vision (CV) algorithms to the Rust programming language.
+Rust CV is a project that aims to bring Computer Vision (CV) algorithms to the Rust programming language.
 To follow this tutorial a basic understanding of Rust, and its ecosystem, is required.
 Also, computer vision knowledge would help.

 ### About this book

 This tutorial aims to help you understand how to use Rust-CV and what it has to offer.
 In is current state, this tutorial is rather incomplete and a lot of examples are missing.
 If you spot an error or wish to add a page feel free to do a PR.
 We are very open so don't hesitate to contribute.

+All of the source and code for this book can be found [here](https://github.com/rust-cv/cv/tree/master/tutorial/).

 ### Project structure